-Alien/non-native species are those that are moved either intentionally or accidentally from outside their natural range.
-Invasive species are those that thrive and rapidly colonise a wide area causing damage to the ecosystem.
+Alien invasive/non-native species are flora and fauna that are found outside their natural range and, if allowed to escape, can thrive and rapidly colonise a wide area causing damage to the ecosystem.